Letaali/QoL_mod/README.md

 # QoL_mod
-A quality of life mod for Noita.
-List of fixes inside.

 Bugfixes and quality of life changes for Noita.

 Lots of things that were fixed by this mod are now patched so I removed them from the mod and the list below.
 I left the old list of fixes inside the mod for anyone curious.